Esri/storymap-journal/README.md

 Map Journal rely heavily on the Portal for ArcGIS API but it is doable to modify the application to support other scenario.

 #### Where is the data stored?
 The Journal's data are stored in a Web Application Item in ArcGIS Online or Portal for ArcGIS.
-This include the narrative content, reference to the webmap(s), reference to the pictures, videos, web page and the settings.
+This include the narrative content, reference to the webmap(s), reference to picture(s), video(s), web page(s) and the settings.

 The image and videos that you include in your Journal using the builder are not copied in ArcGIS Online.
 You have to make sure that these medias as well as the webmaps you are using are accessible to your audience without unneeded authentication.